oceanprotocol-archive/OEPs/10/README.md

 It uses something similar to the Json Resource Descriptor or [JRD](#json-resource-descriptor) object.
 It is based on Key/Value pairs that include the following sections:

-    - Name
-    - Properties
+    - subject
-    - Links
+    - properties
-    - Access
+    - expires

 For instance the below json is a sample resource description: